- About Us

 There are also special Named and Endowed Opportunities that enable donors to make lasting contributions to astronomy.

-If you would like to learn more about making a gift to the Carnegie Observatories, please contact Rick Sherman at (202) 939-1114.
+If you would like to learn more about making a gift to the Carnegie Observatories, please contact Erica Clark at (626)-375-1433.